In the beginning

 Keith and Decia purchased the barns and the house next door in 2004.
 Initially we used the stone barn as a workshop but we soon realised that it had much greater potential as a dwelling in its own right so an early task was to dismantle the hay barn that lay beyond and rebuild that as a new workshop with a similar roof outline.

-The layout of the barn itself showed that was likely to have been used for stabling horses which were housed at the west end.
+The layout of the barn itself showed that the horses would have been housed in the west end.
 By the time we arrived, this area (which is now the kitchen) had been converted into three cow byres.
 The cart shed at the east end (now the sitting room and stairwell) had been made into housing for more cows while the loft above still held a considerable quantity of hay even though no animals had lived there for almost thirty years.
 Attached to the front of the cart shed was a lean to (now the conservatory) for yet more cattle.
 This had been added around 1950.

 The hay barn to the east of the stone barn was also built in the early 1950s.
 At that time, goods wagons from the nearby railway at Llanymynech were being dismantled by a Trefor Morgan who sold the timbers to local farmers.
 Some of these timbers found their way here to build the hay barn.
 In 2004, some of the timbers still had their railway repair plates attached which we have retained but the timbers have now gone.